Already convinced? Skip the letter.

 For Irish Wolfhound Owners

-Every technique, every command sequence, every troubleshooting guide in this system was developed specifically for Irish Wolfhounds and their gentle and dignified giant who stands 32+ inches tall and can reach kitchen counters without jumping, requiring early manners training before their size becomes unmanageable nature.
+Every technique, every command sequence, and every troubleshooting guide in this system was developed specifically for Irish Wolfhounds.